-- The slides are created based on the materials from Julia official website and the Wikibook Introducing Julia at wikibooks.org. - Supports from Texas A&M Engineering Experiment Station (TEES) and High Performance Research Computing (HPRC).
+- The slides are created based on the materials from Julia official website and the Wikibook Introducing Julia at wikibooks.org. - Support from Texas A&M Engineering Experiment Station (TEES), Texas A&M Institute of Data Science (TAMIDS), and Texas A&M High Performance Research Computing (HPRC). - Support from NSF OAC Award #2019129 MRI: Acquisition of FASTER -Fostering Accelerated Sciences Transformation Education and Research - Support from NSF OAC Award #2112356 Category II: ACES -Accelerating Computing for Emerging Sciences